 But with a man trying to save more than 1200 lives in the middle of a genocide, it has a built-in hero and plenty of built-in suspense.

-I was so, so glad it was not a Mighty Whitey film – no white person comes to save the day or becomes the point-of-view character.
+I was so, so glad it was not a White Saviour film – no white person comes to save the day or becomes the point-of-view character.